Finding a more suitable home

 - help you access local services that may help to ease overcrowding on a day-to-day basis for example after school clubs, breakfast clubs, local leisure facilities.

-Contact the housing occupancy team for a free and easy home assessment on 020 8753 4390.
+Contact the supported moves team for a free and easy home assessment on 020 8753 4390.

 You could also consider a mutual exchange.
 See Exchanging your home for more details.